hantsy/micronaut-sandbox/docs/gs/gen.md

 ![launch](./launch.png)

-In the **Application Type** field, there are some options available in the dropdown menu, including **Micronaut Application**, **Command Line Application**, **gRPC Application**, **Funcation Application for serverless**, **Message-Driven Application**.
-For different purpose, you can choose one as template to generate the project skeleton.
+In the **Application Type** field, there are several options available in the dropdown menu, including **Micronaut Application**, **Command Line Application**, **gRPC Application**, **Function Application for serverless**, **Message-Driven Application**.
+For different purposes, you can choose one to generate the project skeleton.
 If you want to create a general web application, a RESTful API backend application, or a Microservice component, use the default **Micronaut Application**.

 In the **Java version** field, it is highly recommended to choose the latest LTS version **17**.

-If you want to customize the project artifact name and base package name, alter the value in the **Name** and **Package Name**.
+If you want to customize the application name (it is also the project artifact id) and base package name, alter the value in the **Name** and **Package Name** fields.

-Next, select the **Micronaut Version**(the latest version is recommended) and your favorite **Language**, **Build Tools** and **Test framework**.
+Next, select the **Micronaut Version**(for new project, the latest stable version is recommended) and your favorite programming **Language**(Java, Kotlin, Groovy), **Build Tools**(Maven, Gradle, Gradle with Kotlin Script) and **Test framework**(JUnit, Kotest, Spock).

-Click the **Features** button, in the popup panel, it lists all Micronaut integrated liraries/frameworks, choose those that you want to add to this project.
+Click the **Features** button, it will popup a new window.
+In the popup window, it lists all Micronaut integrated libraries/frameworks.
+Filter and select those you want to use to build the application.

 Before downloading the generated archive, click the **PREVIEW** button to preview the file structure in a popup window.

 Finally, hit the **GENERATE PROJECT** button to produce the project files into an archive for download.

-Extract the project files into your local disk, and import the files into your IDE.
+Extract the project files from the download archive into your local disk, and import the files into your IDE.

 ## Micronaut CLI

-You can also create a Micronaut project using Micronaut CLI, check [Micronaut Starter documentation](https://micronaut-projects.github.io/micronaut-starter/latest/guide/#installation) for details.
+You can also create a Micronaut project using Micronaut CLI, check [Micronaut documentation](https://micronaut-projects.github.io/micronaut-starter/latest/guide/#installation) for details.

-> Under Windows system, it is better to [install Cygwin](https://cygwin.com/install.html) to get Linux Bash like command experince.
+> Under Windows system, to get Linux bash-like command experience, you can [install Cygwin](https://cygwin.com/install.html) or enable WSL(Windows subsystem for Linux).

-Firstly install [SDKMan](https://sdkman.io/) which is a popular software management tool.
+Firstly install [SDKMan](https://sdkman.io/), which is a popular software management tool for developers.

-Open your teminal, and run the following command to install a copy SDKMan automaticially.
+Open your terminal, and run the following command to install SDKMan automatically.

 ```bash
 $ curl -s "https://get.sdkman.io" | bash
 ```

-After it is installed successfully, run this command to initialize SDKMan configuration.
+After it is completed, run this command to initialize SDKMan configuration.

 ```bash
 $ source "$HOME/.sdkman/bin/sdkman-init.sh"